meltingice/CoffeeDrop/README.md

 # Running

-To run CoffeeScript, simply execute the CoffeeScript binary in your Terminal.
+To run CoffeeDrop, simply execute the CoffeeDrop binary in your Terminal.
 Use the --help option to show the help text to see the various commands (most of which are useless at this point in time).